-The first author was supported in part by NSF grant CCF-0915954.
+The first author was supported in part by NSF grants CCF-0915954, CCF-1319080 and DMS-1161629.
 The first and the second authors did part of the work during a research stay in Oberwolfach as part of the Research in Pairs Programme.
-The third author is supported by the French National Research Agency EXACTA grant (ANR-09-BLAN-0371-01).
-The fourth author was supported by an NSERC Discovery Grant and by the Canada Research Chairs program.
-In the papers mentioned above, the construction of a roadmap of a semialgebraic set S depends on recursive calls to itself on several (in fact, singly exponentially many) (k-1) dimensional slices of S, each obtained by fixing the first coordinate.
-For constructing the roadmap of a real algebraic variety defined by a polynomial $Q \subset \mathbb{R}[X_1, \ldots, X_k]$ with $\deg(Q) \leq d$ , this technique gave an algorithm with complexity $d^{O(k^2)}$ .
-The exponent in the complexity, $O(k^2)$ , is due to the fact that the depth of the recursion in these algorithms could be as large as k.
-This exponent is not satisfactory since the total number of semi-algebraically connected components is $(O(d))^k$ and so there is room for trying to improve it.
-However, this has turned out to be a rather difficult problem with no progress till very recently.
-A new construction for computing roadmaps, with an improved recursive scheme of baby step - giant step type, has been proposed, and applied successfully in the case of smooth real algebraic hypersurfaces in [9].
+The third author is member of Institut Universitaire de France and supported by the French National Research Agency EXACTA grant (ANR-09-BLAN-0371-01) and GeoLMI grant (ANR-2011-BS03-011-06).
+The fourth author was supported by an NSERC Discovery Grant and by the Canada Research Chairs program. constructing the roadmap of a real algebraic variety defined by a polynomial $Q \in \mathbb{R}[X_1, \ldots, X_k]$ with $\deg(Q) \leq d$ , this technique gave an algorithm with complexity $d^{O(k^2)}$ .
+The exponent in the upper bound on the complexity, $O(k^2)$ , is due to the fact that the depth of the recursion in these algorithms could be as large as k.
+This exponent is not satisfactory since the total number of s-a connected components is $(O(d))^k$ and so there is room for trying to improve it.
+However, this has turned out to be a rather difficult problem with no progress until very recently.
+A new construction for computing roadmaps, with an improved recursive scheme of baby step - giant step type, has been proposed, and applied successfully in the case of smooth bounded real algebraic hypersurfaces in [8].
 In this new recursive scheme, the dimension drops by $\sqrt{k}$ in each recursive call.
 As a result, the depth of the recursive calls in this new algorithm is at most $\sqrt{k}$ , and consequently the algorithm has a complexity of $d^{O(k\sqrt{k})}$ .
-The proof of correctness of the algorithm in [9] depends on certain results from commutative algebra and complex algebraic geometry, in order to prove smoothness of polar varieties corresponding to generic projections of a non-singular hypersurface.
+The proof of correctness of the algorithm in [8] depends on certain results from commutative algebra and complex algebraic geometry, in order to prove smoothness of polar varieties corresponding to generic projections of a non-singular hypersurface.
 Choosing generic coordinates in the algorithm is necessary since the non-singularity of polar varieties does not hold for all projections, but only for a Zariski-dense set of projections.
 This is an important restriction, since there is no known method for making such a choice of generic coordinates deterministically within this improved complexity bound.
 As a result, the authors obtain a randomized (rather than a deterministic) algorithm for computing roadmaps: there might be cases where the algorithm terminates and gives a wrong result.
-In contrast to these techniques which depend on complex algebraic geometry, the algorithm for constructing roadmaps described in [2] depend mostly on arguments which are semi-algebraic in nature.
+In contrast to these techniques which depend on complex algebraic geometry, the algorithm for constructing roadmaps described in [2] depends mostly on arguments which are semi-algebraic in nature.
 The greater flexibility of semi-algebraic geometry (as opposed to complex geometry) makes it possible to avoid genericity requirements for coordinates.
 More precisely, we apply the technique used in [2] to make an infinitesimal deformation of the given variety so that the original coordinates are good.
 Since the infinitesimal deformation uses only one infinitesimal, it does not affect the asymptotic complexity class of the algorithm.
-The goal of this paper is to obtain a deterministic algorithm for computing the roadmap of a general algebraic set, combining a baby step - giant step recursive scheme similar to that used in [9] and extending techniques coming from [2].
+The goal of this paper is to obtain a deterministic algorithm for computing the roadmap of a general algebraic set, combining a baby step - giant step recursive scheme similar to that used in [8] and extending techniques coming from [2].
 We start by recalling the precise definition of what is meant by a roadmap.